 Murray And Roberts's score of 42 is higher than 66% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2024, Murray & Roberts reported total carbon emissions of approximately 58,540,000 kg CO2e, comprising 3,190,000 kg CO2e from Scope 1, 2,450,000 kg CO2e from Scope 2, and a significant 52,540,000 kg CO2e from Scope 3 emissions.
-This reflects a slight increase in emissions compared to 2023, where total emissions were about 76,400,000 kg CO2e, with Scope 1 at 2,940,000 kg CO2e, Scope 2 at 3,580,000 kg CO2e, and Scope 3 at 76,400,000 kg CO2e.
-Murray & Roberts has not set specific reduction targets under the Science Based Targets initiative (SBTi) nor does it have documented climate pledges.
+In 2024, Murray & Roberts reported total carbon emissions of approximately 60,000,000 kg CO2e, comprising 3,190,000 kg CO2e from Scope 1, 2,450,000 kg CO2e from Scope 2, and a significant 52,540,000 kg CO2e from Scope 3 emissions.
+This reflects a total of about 5,640,000 kg CO2e for combined Scope 1 and 2 emissions.
+For 2023, the company recorded total emissions of about 76,400,000 kg CO2e, with Scope 1 emissions at 2,940,000 kg CO2e, Scope 2 at 3,580,000 kg CO2e, and Scope 3 emissions reaching 76,400,000 kg CO2e.
+The combined Scope 1 and 2 emissions totalled approximately 6,520,000 kg CO2e.
+Murray & Roberts has not disclosed specific reduction targets or initiatives as part of their climate commitments, and there are no SBTi (Science Based Targets initiative) reduction targets reported.
 The company’s emissions data is sourced directly from Murray & Roberts Holdings Limited, with no cascaded data from a parent organization.
-The company is actively engaged in sustainability practices, although specific reduction initiatives or targets have not been disclosed.
-The focus remains on transparency in emissions reporting across all scopes, highlighting the importance of addressing both direct and indirect emissions in their climate strategy.
+Overall, the company is actively monitoring its carbon footprint across all scopes, but further details on specific reduction strategies or commitments are not available at this time.

 Access structured emissions data, company-specific emission factors, and source documents